lsst-tstn/tstn-019/helm.rst

   A CSC that requires access to a physical disk store in order to transfer information into the running container

 The chart consists of the Job Kubernetes Workflows API, ConfigMap and PersistentVolumeClaim Kubernetes Config and Storage APIs.
-The Job API is used to provide correct behavior when a CSC is sent of OFFLINE mode, the pod should not restart.
+The Job API is used to provide correct behavior when a CSC is sent to OFFLINE mode, the pod should not restart.
 If the CSC dies for an unknown reason, not one caught by a FAULT state transition, a new pod will be started and the CSC will then come up in its lowest control state.
 The old pod will remain in a failed state, but available for interrogation about the problem.
 The other APIs are used to support the non-simple CSC variants.